-Under HKFRS 9, except for certain trade receivables (that the trade receivables do not contain a significant financing component in accordance with HKFRS 15), an entity shall, at initial recognition, measure a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-A financial asset is classified as: (i) financial assets at amortised cost ("FAAC"); (ii) FAFVOCI; or (iii) financial assets at fair value through profit or loss ("FAFVPL").
+Under HKFRS 9, except for certain trade receivables (that the trade receivables do not contain a significant financing component in accordance with HKFRS 15), an entity shall, at initial recognition, measure a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss ("FAFVPL"), transaction costs.
+A financial asset is classified as: (i) financial assets at amortised cost ("FAAC"); (ii) FAFVOCI; or (iii) FAFVPL (as defined in above).
 The classification of financial assets under HKFRS 9 is generally based on two criteria: (i) the business model under which the financial asset is managed; and (ii) its contractual cash flow characteristics (the "solely payments of principal and interest" criterion, also known as "SPPI criterion").
 Under HKFRS 9, embedded derivatives are no longer required to be separated from a host financial asset.
 Instead, the hybrid financial instrument is assessed as a whole for the classification.